WhitehawkCEC/whitehawk-proto/README.md

 git push --tags
 ```

-This will cause the [build.yml](./github/workflows/build.yml) to be executed.
+This will cause the [build.yml](./.github/workflows/build.yml) to be executedg.

 ## Building (manual)